Treatment & Management

+Fabry disease is a lifelong condition, therefore managing the disease and meeting treatment goals will involve regular monitoring tests.
+These tests help track changes in the body so new symptoms can be caught early and treated before they cause permanent damage.
+Tests for Fabry disease can involve checking the heart, kidneys (through blood and urine tests) and possibly MRIs (brain scans).
+Talk to the doctor about the frequency of tests.
 The effective management of Fabry disease requires a multidisciplinary approach.
 In Australia there is a Fabry Clinic for Adults and a Fabry Clinic for Children in most States/ Territories.
 See Fabry Clinics for details of locations.

 There are two drugs currently subsidised through the Australian Government's Life Saving Drugs Program (LSDP) for the treatment of Fabry disease.
 The generic names for these drugs are agalsidase alfa and agalsidase beta.The trade names for these drugs are Replagal® and Fabrazyme®.
 The Therapeutic Goods Administration (TGA) registration and

-Product Information for agalsidase alfa (Replagal®) and agalsidase beta (Fabrazyme®) can be found on the TGA's (Therapeutic Goods Administration) website at www.tga.gov.au.
-Both drugs were listed as safe and effective therapies for the treatment of Fabry Disease in patients in Australia in 2004.
+Product Information for agalsidase alfa (Replagal®) and agalsidase beta (Fabrazyme®) can be found on the TGA's (Therapeutic Goods Administration) website

-Other Therapeutic Avenues for Fabry Disease being studied;
+Other Therapeutic Avenues for Fabry disease

-There are several approaches being investigated for the treatment of Fabry Disease.
+There are several approaches being investigated for the treatment of Fabry disease.
 Whilst the cause of the disease is fairly well understood, treating the disease presents researchers and clinicians with a number of challenges.
-These other therapeutic options for Fabry Disease are currently being studied at clinical sites across the world including Australia.
+These other therapeutic options for Fabry disease are currently being studied at clinical sites across the world including Australia.

 Migalastat is an oral monotherpy (tablet) for Fabry disease patients with genetic mutations that are amenable to this chaperone therapy.
 Many individuals with Fabry disease make some alpha-Gal A enzyme that is capable of degrading substrate.
 However, because of a genetic mutation, the alpha-Gal A is not effectively delivered to lysosomes to reduce GL-3.
 As a monotherapy, migalastat is an investigational oral, small molecule drug designed to bind to and stabilize the endogenous alpha-Gal A that is made in the patient’s own cells, with the intention of enabling its trafficking to lysosomes (designed to act as a “pharmacological chaperone”).
 Once delivered to lysosomes, the alpha-Gal A enzyme can degrade the accumulated GL-3.
 This approach is designed for patients with amenable mutations that could be capable of responding to oral migalastat as a monotherapy treatment on the basis of their genotype.
 Migalastat Monotherapy is an approved safe and effective therapy by the EMA (European Medicines Agency).
 It was listed 26 May 2016 PRESS HERE Further information on current clinical studies using this therapy visit Current Clinical Studies Amicus